-- 43. The Authority in the Decision directed KEL to undertake a prudency check of the bid tariff received under the competitive bidding process.
+- 44. The Authority in the Decision directed KEL to undertake a prudency check of the bid tariff received under the competitive bidding process.
 This assessment involves computing the tariff based on prevailing equipment costs while utilizing the financing and operational cost benchmarks as approved by the Authority in comparable cases, followed by a comparative analysis to evaluate whether the bid tariff is prudent.
 This direction was given as KEL's generation basket cost is relatively higher compared to that of CPPA-G, a tariff below 12 cents/kWh could, from a displacement perspective, justify procurement.
-However, such a tariff, if assessed on a standalone basis, without reference to displacement potential, would be considered unreasonably high for a solar PV project.
-KEL has submitted that the received bids confirm the prudency checks applied by the company, therefore, found prudent. - 44.
-In para 22 of the said Decision, the Authority retained the right to reject any bid if it is found to be imprudent.
+However, such a tariff, if assessed on a standalone basis, without reference to displacement potential, would be considered unreasonably high for the Project.
+KEL has submitted that the received bids confirm the prudency checks applied by the company, therefore, found prudent. - 45.
+It is important to discuss that the mix of wind and solar capacity was left to the discretion of the bidders in the Decision, with a minimum solar PV share of 25%.
+KEL stated in the RFP that the AC power of the Project should not exceed 200 MWp, with a 20% margin, meaning the total capacity should not exceed 240 MW AC.
+KEL has informed that JCM proposed to install 269 MWp (DC capacity), consisting of 175 MWp of wind capacity and 94 MWp of solar PV capacity.
+KEL further informed that it has carried out the calculations based on the wind and solar PV mix offered by the bidder. - 46.
+In para 08 of the said Decision, the Authority retained the right to reject any bid if it is found to be imprudent.
 Accordingly, the required prudency assessments were conducted again by the Authority.
 For that analysis, the same parameters, i.e. debt-to-equity ratio, foreign-to-local debt ratio, equity injection timelines, and drawdown patterns, as taken into account to approve indexation mechanism in the Decision, were used.
 The macroeconomic indices (KIBOR, SOFR, and Exchange Rate) were also maintained at approved levels, as stated in the Decision.
 The equipment prices, reflective of prevailing market conditions, were used.
-The Capacity Utilization Factor (CUF) at P50 level, derived from the solar resource assessment submitted by KEL, was taken into account.
-Additionally, the tariffs, earlier approved for similar-sized projects, were also taken into account. - 45.
-Based on the foregoing assessments, the Authority observed that the tariffs discovered for the projects through the competitive bidding process adequately reflect the market conditions.
-Moreover, they adhere to the regulatory standards set forth by the Authority and are consistent with or lower than the tariffs approved in comparable cases.
-As a result, the bid tariffs are deemed to be both prudent under this check, and, therefore, are considered reasonable for approval.
+The Capacity Utilization Factor ("CUF") at P50 level for Solar PV and CUF at P75 for Wind, derived from the solar resource assessment submitted by KEL, was taken into account.
+Additionally, the tariffs, earlier approved for similar-sized projects, were also taken into account. - 47.
+Based on the foregoing assessments, the Authority observed that the tariffs discovered for the Project through the competitive bidding process adequately reflect the market conditions.
+Moreover, they adhere to the regulatory standards set forth by the Authority and are consistent or lower with the tariffs approved in comparable cases.
+As a result, the bid tariff is deemed to be both prudent under this check, and, therefore, are considered reasonable for approval.